golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 # Ray on Golem cluster yaml reference

-This article explains Ray on Golem cluster yaml options.
+This article explains the options available in the configuration yaml file when setting up a Ray on Golem cluster.

 ## Example Ray on Golem cluster configuration